ag143/workshop/PowerBI/DA-100 Exam Prep/note.md

 1. Person's **username** (i.e., aaronp)
 1. "**@**" symbol
 1. Company **domain** (i.e., maven inspectional services)

+## Azure Groups
+Azure Active Directory **security groups** allow you to manage an entire group of users instead of a list of individual users.
+benefits:
+- used to manage member and computer access to shared resources for a group of users
+- create specific security policies (permission levels) for different groups of users
+- allows you to set permissions for all members of a group at once
+- great for managing user access when people join and leave teams

+## subscriptions
+- Creating subscriptions requires a Pro or PPU license (self & others)
+- Add email, subject and an optional message
+- Set frequency & time (montly, weekly, daily, hourly)
+- Schedule the start and end dates.

+## sharing
+- reports, dashboards, apps
+- max recipients is 100 at a time (500 total)
+- share with more than 100 recipients, split into multiple sends or use groups
+- **pro license** or access to **premium capacity** in order to view

+## user permissions
+- viewer, contributer, member, admin
+- principle: **Lease Prvilege**, not to over permission

+# deployment
+## Pipelines
+1.Create a  pipeline -> 2.Assign workspace -> 3.Develop and test your content, Share with your users
+Devleopment -> Test -Production

+## incremental refresh
+- **Fster refresh times** -- used with large ds to decrease processing times
+- **more reliable** -- Decreases the time connections are made to external sources
+- **Reduced Resource Usage** -- Easier on the internal resources of your computer (i.e., memory) steps
+1. Set **RangeStart & RangeEnd** parameter from the Query Editor in PBI desktop (recommend: use  **Date/Time** column)
+1. Apply ** RangeStart & RangeENd parameters to a date column using a *Custom Filter* from the filter options
+1. Define the incremental refresh policy on the dataset (right-click dataset)

+## Endorsement
+- None
+- Promoted: ready to distribute the dataflow to coworkers
+- Certified
+to flag content that's ready for others to use
+- Ay content owner or member with write permissions can endorse content
+- It's possible to endorse **datasets, dataflows, reports,** and **apps**

+## Sensitivity Labels
+- Pro or Premium per user license
+- **Belong to a security group that has permission to apply sensitivity labels**
+- Sensitivity labels must be enabled for your organization
+- Subscribe to Azure Information Protection

 # term
 **Dataverse**: a cloud-based storage options for your organizations's data that you can connect to business applications like Power Apps, Power Automate, and Power Virtual Agents.